-‘Bold And The Beautiful’ Spoilers For Wednesday: Zoe Begs For Another Chance
+'Bold And The Beautiful' Spoilers For Wednesday: Zoe Begs For Another Chance

 According to SheKnows Soaps, Carter demands answers.
 He puts his fiancée on the hot seat when he asks her some tough questions.
 As seen in the video below, he questions if she wants to be married to him.
 He doesn't even know if she really loves him or if she's after his power.
 The attorney was recently promoted to COO of Forrester Creations, and Zoe loves to brag about her fiancé's new position.

 Zoe sees her future slipping away as Carter interrogates her like the attorney that he is.
-She has no defense for acting like a lovesick teenager every time Zende was around.
+She has no defense for acting like a lovesick teenager every time Zende is around.

-Will this couple make it down the aisle after Carter learns the truth? ???? #BoldandBeautiful is new this week on @CBS and CBS All Access. pic.twitter.com/BO3j4dsoJR

 The lawyer may also believe that everyone saw the signs except him.
 Ridge Forrester (Thorsten Kaye) noticed the vibe between Zoe and Zende, and even Paris Buckingham (Diamond White) had wanted to warn him about them.
 However, he had shut Paris down before she could even spill the beans.